Add/Attach files to an existing PDF file in C# using Aspose.PDF for .NET

 1. The size of the original PDF document

-3. The type of the files being attached
+3. Type of the files being attached

 4. Size of the individual files to be attached